flenniken/statictea/docs/cmdline.md

 # cmdLine

 Parse the command line parameters.
 You pass in the list of supported options and the parameters to parse.
 The arguments found are returned.
 If there is a problem with the parameters, args contains a message telling the problem.
-Use collectParams() to generate parameters.
+Use collectParams() to generate the parameters.

 ```nim
 func cmdLine(options: openArray[CmlOption]; parameters: openArray[string]): ArgsOrMessage